aartij22/recommendation/README.md

 ## Relevance

+### Upselling
-`Upselling`: The goal is to find similar products to the one in question.
+The goal is to find similar products to the one in question.
 To achieve this, product embeddings are constructed and cosine similarity is utilized to identify the N Nearest Neighbors.
 Two approaches for creating embeddings are explored in the provided notebooks: using a pre-trained transformer model and training a transformer model from scratch.
 Although any Language Model (LM) or custom-built transformer could be used, BERT was chosen for this task.
 A result comparison between the two approaches is available in the repository.

+### Cross-Selling
-`Cross-Selling`: Multiple approaches were employed and then combined in an ensemble to address this aspect.
+Multiple approaches were employed and then combined in an ensemble to address this aspect.

-- **Co-occurrence**: This approach considers the frequency at which two products are purchased together, capturing their association.
+- `Co-occurrence`: This approach considers the frequency at which two products are purchased together, capturing their association.
-- **Collaborative Filtering**: Similar to co-occurrence, this approach also takes into account the individual occurrence of the two products to enhance the recommendations.
+- `Collaborative Filtering`: Similar to co-occurrence, this approach also takes into account the individual occurrence of the two products to enhance the recommendations.
-- **User-User Similarity**: By utilizing product embeddings, embeddings for users are generated.
+- `User-User Similarity`: By utilizing product embeddings, embeddings for users are generated.
 Once the embedding representation for each user is obtained, the most similar users to a given user can be identified, and recommendations can be made based on the items favored by those similar users.

 ## Ranking